How do die-cut components dampen noise and vibration? | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 Urethane foams don’t collapse under pressure and always recover to 99% of their original dimension, thanks to their remarkable resilience to stress, relaxation, and compression.
 They come in various structures, ranging from exceptionally soft, very soft, to very firm.
 That way, engineers can provide consistency and reliability across applications.

-The foams are flame retardant, chemically resistant, and can withstand temperatures from -40°C to 90°C. They also offer strong absorption for medium to high impact and have excellent gap filling, sealing, and gasketing characteristics.
+The foams are flame retardant, chemically resistant, and can withstand temperatures from -40°C to 90°C. They also offer strong absorption for medium to high impact and have excellent gap-filling, sealing, and gasketing characteristics.

 PORON® urethane foams come in two variants: supported and unsupported.
 The supported foams include a thin layer of PET film backing on one side.
 Unsupported foams tend to be more common on the market today.